monte-language/monte/docs/source/runtime.rst

       *no docstring*

-   .. py:method:: sendOnly/3
+   .. py:method:: callWithPair/3

       *no docstring*

-   .. py:method:: send/3
+   .. py:method:: send/4

       *no docstring*

-   .. py:method:: call/4
+   .. py:method:: sendOnly/3

       *no docstring*

-   .. py:method:: callWithPair/2
+   .. py:method:: toQuote/1

       *no docstring*

-   .. py:method:: toQuote/1
+   .. py:method:: toString/1

       *no docstring*